 When you start freelance writing or copywriting, it means you’ll work on a contract basis writing anything from blogs to emails to big campaigns.You might write for large companies, startups, marketing agencies, or other solopreneurs.

-SInce you’re reading this, you probably know of a few benefits already!
+SInce you’re reading this, you probably know of a few benefits of freelancing already!

 - Flexibility to work at your own pace, on things you enjoy